robinmxr/robinmxr/README.md

 This is Reajul Islam Mojumder Robin

-- 🔭 I’m currently working on ... .NET Core,ReactJS,Angular
+- 🔭 I’m currently working on ... .NET Core,.NET Platform,ReactJS,Angular
 - 🌱 I’m currently learning ...
-SignalR ,
+SignalR , NodeJS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...